-- Liberia: The U.S. should contribute 2,000 troops to a U.N.-led intervention in Liberia.
-This is a relatively small commitment that Liberia's neighbors have agreed to match with troops of their own. - AIDS: About 70 percent of the 36 million worldwide infected with the AIDS virus live in sub-Saharan Africa.
-The U.S. can devote more resources to helping African nations; it can also press the larger ones such as South Africa to take a greater leadership role. - Hunger: Food production in Africa is declining.
+• Liberia: The U.S. should contribute 2,000 troops to a U.N.-led intervention in Liberia.
+This is a relatively small commitment that Liberia's neighbors have agreed to match with troops of their own.

+AIDS: About 70 percent of the 36 million worldwide infected with the AIDS virus live in sub-Saharan Africa.
+The U.S. can devote more resources to helping African nations; it can also press the larger ones such as South Africa to take a greater leadership role.

+• Hunger: Food production in Africa is declining.
 The U.S. is one of the largest contributors of food aid, for example, in Ethiopia but trade and agricultural solutions work better long-term.

 These things are the right and moral actions to take.
 But they also represent prudent measures on our part.
-Our national security relies on helping countries battle the instability that allows terrorism to take hold.
+Our national security relies on helping countries battle the instability that allows terrorism to take The Seattle Times: Bush: into the heart of Africa hold.